 Support under the program will be available for any work completed since the commencement of the bushfires on 21 November 2019.
 The support will be provided as a rebate payment to eligible applicants.
-The rebate allows for eligible households to reclaim expenses accrued, on proof of receipt, to repair, replace or install a primary use rainwater tank and/or septic system.
+The rebate allows for eligible households to reclaim expenses accrued, on proof of receipt, for the replacement of their primary use rainwater and/or septic tank.